-Observing SaaS based application architecture in cloud computing will enable developers build scalable, fault-tolerant applications at much lower costs and on a pay per use basis.
+Observing SaaS based application architecture in cloud computing will enable developers to build scalable, fault-tolerant applications at much lower costs and on a pay per use basis.

 Application design for SaaS or cloud infrastructure requires a number of key considerations to leverage the benefits delivered by the cloud.
 The design of the traditional applications considered limited resources.